tuj84257/Zwidget/README.md

 - A template HTML file in `src/renderer/templates`.
 - An input CSS file in `src/renderer/css/input`.
 You will most likely never have to change this file.
 - A JavaScript file in `src/renderer/javascript`.
 This file will contain the renderer logic of the widget.

-> These files will be the frontend of your widget.
-Since Tailwind CSS is used, you will need to add a `tailwind-compile-[widgetname]` npm script in `package.json`.
-Make sure to add this script to the `npm start` command, as well.

 - A JavaScript preload file in the `src/preload` directory.
 You will most likely never have to change this file.
 - A JavaScript file in `src/main/widgets-backend`.
 This file will contain the backend logic of your widget.